privacy-scaling-explorations/zk-kit/packages/eddsa-proof/README.md

 import { generate, verify } from "@zk-kit/eddsa-proof"

-// Your private key (secret) associated with your commitment. const privateKey = 1
+// Your private key (secret) associated with your commitment. const privateKey = "secret"
-// A public value used to contextualize the cryptographic proof and calculate the nullifier. const scope = 2
+// A public value used to contextualize the cryptographic proof and calculate the nullifier. const scope = "scope"

 // Generate the proof.
 const fullProof = await generate(privateKey, scope)